 This data is from an ongoing project to discover novel pathogens in stool samples from children under the age of five and in third world countries.
 Samples were collected from four countries, Mali, Bangladesh, Kenya and Gambia.
 Samples were sequenced using amplification of 16S rDNA using universal primers on a 454 FLX sequencing platform.
 The entire set of trimmed 16S sequences totaled 3,680,225.
-When analyzing the large dataset we trimmed 15 samples due to low abundances.
+When analyzing the large dataset we trimmed all samples with less than 210 total counts due to low abundances.